Breast Cancer Misdiagnosis

 - The initial tumor directed treatment should be initiated within four months of diagnosis

-Proximate Causation Proven in Breast Cancer Misdiagnosis Cases
+Breast Cancer Misdiagnosis Cases

 The causation component of the case will depend greatly on the individual case and requires the close scrutiny of a highly qualified oncologist who is familiar with all the latest clinical studies, as the data changes frequently.
 This short discussion cannot address all the issues that arise in this part of the case.
 The case will depend on what stage the cancer was at the time when it should have been diagnosed versus when it was ultimately diagnosed.

 Many factors go into staging the cancer and developing the treatment plan for the patient.
 A few general rules include:

 - Cases that involve a delay of less than one year are more difficult on issues of causation.

 - The probability of metastasis to regional nodes (both axillary and intermal mammary) and to distant sites increases as tumors enlarge.

 - Tumors of 1.0 cm or less in diameter have a very low chance of recurrence.

 - Patients with ER (estrogen receptive) positive tumors have prolonged disease free survival after primary treatment, superior overall survival, and longer survival after recurrence as compared to ER negative.